HardisonCo/.github/international/cyprus/cy-health/hms-skl/index.md

 ## Integration Points

-This document outlines how HMS-SKL is integrated with cy_Health systems in Cyprus.
+This document outlines how HMS-SKL is integrated with cy-health systems in Cyprus.